 7. Signing any insurance company forms or medical authorizations.
 This can give the insurance company the right to look at your medical history.
 They would not be doing this for your benefit, so steer clear of signing anything that gives a party that does not represent you the right to do something which could have devastating consequences for you.

-In actuality, you cannot afford not to have a lawyer because you will have a fight ahead of you and you need someone who is familiar with dog bite law in Ohio.
-It is best to consult with a Personal Injury lawyer as soon as you can so you do not make any of the mistakes just mentioned.
+In actuality, you can afford a dog bite lawyer because there are no upfront fees to hire us and we only get paid if you win your case and compensation is awarded.
+It is best to consult with a personal injury lawyer as soon as you can so you do not make any of the mistakes just mentioned.

-We are a law firm that takes Ohio dog bite cases on a contingency fee basis.
-We have more than 40 years of experience in various legal matters including dog bite lawsuits.
+Slater & Zurz law firm that takes Ohio dog bite cases on a contingency fee basis.
+We have more than 30 years of experience in various legal matters, including dog bite lawsuits.
 Please call us at 888.534.4850 for a free consultation.